How does check-in work?

 In addition, confirm your contact information and arrival details so you can reach each other in case plans change.
 Make sure to let each other know if you'll be without access to a phone or the Internet.

-2. Know your reservation details.
 After a reservation is accepted, refer to your guest itinerary for useful information about your reservation, such as the check-in and checkout time, the listing's address, your host's contact information, and your billing receipt.
 If there's no check-in or check-out time specified within a listing's description, check-in is 3:00 PM local time and checkout is 12:00 PM local time.

 Should you need to add details to your billing receipt for visa applications or for a business expense, see this FAQ.